mdubinko/Fluke-BE860-series-restoration/README.md

 You can still use your device with 6x AA batteries, though this could get expensive.

-TODO: Instructions on desktop recharging a Fluke battery.
+If you have a Fluke battery, it can charge on a standard charger that supports 6S NiMH.
+(Have not verified on a NiCd battery, but these are more forgiving in charging, so it would probably work.)

 TODO: Discussion on NiCd vs NiMH batteries and chargers, by model.
-IMPORTANT: charging a NiMH battery in a device with a NiCd charger could be dangerous!
+IMPORTANT: charging a NiMH battery in a device built for charging NiCd could be dangerous!

 ## Electrical specifications